Thank U, Next: The Best Breakup Songs Ever—and Who They're About

 "But since you been gone...I can breathe for the first time..."

-It's hard to imagine anyone else singing what is arguably The Voice coach's best song, but it almost went to Pink, who turned it down, and then Hilary Duff also passed before Clarkson ended up releasing it as the first single off of her 2004 album, Breakaway.
+It's hard to imagine anyone else singing what is arguably The Voice coach's best song, but it almost went to Pink, who turned it down, and then Hilary Duff, who also passed, before Clarkson ended up releasing it as the first single off of her 2004 album, Breakaway.
+(No, Clarkson didn't write the catchy tune, Max Martin and Dr. Luke did.)

 "Since U Been Gone" quickly became the post-breakup relief anthem for a generation, even making its way onto MTV's Laguna Beach and was covered in Pitch Perfect, with Clarkson also taking home the Grammy for Best Female Pop Vocal Performance for the song.